avidbiscuit/ait-wiki/content/mechanics/tardis/control_durability.md

 ## How Does it Work?
 During unstabilized flight, controls will break down over time.
 You have to either, use a mallet (the hammer) on them to bypass any breakage, or use a sonic screwdriver in TARDIS mode to repair the control.

+## How Will I Know What State It's In?
+Pretty much if it's not smoking, it's fine.
+If it's smoking of ANY KIND, on fire, sparking, etc., it needs repair.

 ## Different States of Durability
 1. FULL - Max durability, normal controls
 2. OCCASIONALLY_JAM - Occasionally jams